 5. Why is the export data missing for some countries?

 For imports from EFTA countries into FTA partner countries, the FTA Monitor relies on import data provided by FTA partner countries who have agreed to provide the data required for this analysis.
-To date, the analysis on the export side covers Albania, Bosnia and Herzegovina, Canada, Chile, Colombia, Costa Rica, Hong Kong China, the Republic of Korea, Montenegro, Mexico, Peru, the Philippines, Serbia, Singapore, and Turkey.
+To date, the analysis on the export side covers Albania, Bosnia and Herzegovina, Canada, Chile, Colombia, Costa Rica, Ecuador, Georgia, Hong Kong China, Mexico, Montenegro, Panama, Peru, the Philippines, the Republic of Korea, Serbia, Singapore, and Türkiye.
+Some years may also be missing due to the inability of the FTA partner to provide data.
 EFTA remains in contact with its FTA partner countries and expects to expand this coverage over time.

-Based on the results of the study, the EFTA Secretariat and responsible authorities in EFTA States will initiate further work to identify the factors that lead to incomplete use of free trade agreements.
+Since the publication of the first results of the study, the EFTA Secretariat and responsible authorities in EFTA States have already initiated further work to identify the factors that lead to incomplete use of free trade agreements, such as in-depth analysis, business surveys or dedicated discussions with FTA partners.
 The aim is to identify measures to increase the use of FTAs, especially for products with high tariff saving potential.
-Dialogue with FTA partners and domestic stakeholders will also be continued in order to find mutually agreeable solutions to improve the use of FTAs by economic operators on both sides.
+Those works and dialogues with FTA partners and domestic stakeholders will be continued in order to find mutually agreeable solutions to improve the use of FTAs by economic operators on both sides.